No, deficit irrigation doesn't refer to tossing the national budget into the ocean.

-Instead, it is a method used by growers to increase the amount of sugar in foods such as tomatoes, pomegranates, and peaches.
+Instead, it is a method used by growers to increase the amount of sugar in foods such as tomatoes, basil, pomegranates, and peaches.

 In the case of backyard tomatoes, it's a good idea to significantly reduce watering as the fruit begins to turn red.
 This way, the size is already reached and flavor is in full production.

-Deficit irrigation also helps conserve precious water resources!
+Deficit irrigation also helps conserve precious water resources.